OpenSourceEconomics/ekw-lectures/README.md

 #### [Maximum likelihood estimation](https://nbviewer.jupyter.org/github/OpenSourceEconomics/respy-lectures/blob/master/lectures/01_maximum_likelihood/notebook.ipynb)

 We estimate the Robinson-Crusoe economy using the method of maximum likelihood.
 We look at the profile likelihoods, study the distribution of the score statistic, linearity of the score function, and compare alternative methods to compute confidence bounds.
+Finally, we study the sensitivity of the analysis to numerical parameters.